 - notebook and pen.

-Everyone is also welcome to free of charge safety training in the Kuressaare city harbor and to the Pöide Brewery castle moat circuit (1 km), which is primarily aimed at children and their adult companions (every adult is welcome on the moat path though for reasons of safety).
+Everyone is also welcome to free-of-charge safety training in the Kuressaare city harbor and to the Pöide Brewery castle moat circuit (1 km), which is primarily aimed at children and their adult companions (every adult is welcome on the moat path though for reasons of safety).

-For the marathon distance, bring at least one liter bottle of water for each member of the boat crew.
+For the marathon distance, bring at least one-liter bottle of water for each member of the boat crew.
 Bottles can be filled with fresh water/sports drink at catering points.

 The full marathon distance is up to 40 km, depending on the course chosen by the paddler (Kuressaare castle park – Väike-Tulpe Island- Abruka Island – Romessaare Marina).